graphicsdesk/spectate/README.md

 $ spectate create
 ```

-3. In GitHub, create a new repository in the `spec-journalism` organization with _`SLUG`_ as the name.
+3. On GitHub, create a new repository in the `spec-journalism` organization with _`SLUG`_ as the name.

 4. Clone the [Spectate Doc template](https://docs.google.com/document/d/1JV2fVhKWMo1MHIJqL3oq10mRSOrWPO_iRnRkmD92N5g/edit).